FICAC to amend charges against Kaba after last witness testifies

 [Photo: FILE]

-The Fiji Independent Commission Against Corruption intends to amend the particulars of the charges against the Managing Director of Houng Lee Kaba Jacob Limited this afternoon in the Suva Magistrate Court after concluding with the final prosecution witness.
+The Fiji Independent Commission Against Corruption intends to amend the particulars of the charges against the Managing Director of Houng Lee Kaba Jacob Limited yesterday in the Suva Magistrate Court after concluding with the final prosecution witness.

-Sanjay Kaba allegedly, between 27th January 2017 and 20th January 2019, while being a board member of Telecom Fiji Limited and Amalgamated Telecom Holdings Limited, Kaba engaged in conduct, namely bidding for a tender through the company Houng Lee Kaba Jacob Limited.
+It is alleged that Sanjay Kaba, between 27th January 2017 and 20th January 2019, while being a board member of Telecom Fiji Limited and Amalgamated Telecom Holdings Limited, Kaba engaged in conduct, namely bidding for a tender through the company Houng Lee Kaba Jacob Limited.

 It is alleged that, as a result, Kaba obtained a financial advantage amounting to over $766,327 between June 2022 and July 2023, knowing that HLK Jacob was not eligible to receive the financial advantage as he had failed to declare his interest as a director for HLK Jacob.